KellenWatt/python-lessons/05-Project-1/instructions.md

 # Project 1 - Tip Calculator

 Good job making it this far!
 So far, if you've been doing these lessons in order, we've covered the basics of Python itself, as well as data types, variables, and basic logic.
 Now's the time to put these into practice.
+Story time!

+Recently, a local restaurant owner reached out to you, since they heard you're an up-and-coming programmer, and they want to try and start automating parts of their business.
+That said, they haven't worked with you before, so you've agreed to start out with something small: a tip calculator.
+Your client figures that if people are presented with tip amounts, they'll be more willing to pay decent tips.

-Your mission, should you choose to accept it, it to make a tip calculator.
-Your job is to prompt the user for the cost of the meal, and the number of patrons.
-You'll take the cost, then suggest the tip values for 15%, 20%, and 25%, listing each in order.
-If there are 8 or more patrons, a 20% tip should be automatically included, with a message saying as much.
+Your job is to take the cost of the meal, and the number of customers.
+You'll suggest tip values for 15%, 20%, and 25%, in order.
+If there are 8 or more customers on a single bill, a 20% tip will be automatically added, with a message saying as much.

 Unlike the previous lessons, you will be writing your code in its own file, namely the `calculator.py` file provided.
 Don't change the name of this file, as the grader script relies on it.

-Your output messages should match each of the examples provided below exactly.
+Your output messages should match the format of each of the examples provided below exactly.
 The grader script provided will expect to match those patterns exactly.
 Assume that both of the values given by the user are valid numbers, but don't assume that the bill amount entered will have exactly two decimal places.
 Don't worry about making the output have exactly two decimal places - this goes beyond the scope of this project.
 Don't use prompt messages for the inputs.
 You can assume they will be entered as expected.

 ### New Concepts
 #### `round()`